How to Set Financial Goals For Your Future

 2. Prioritize Your Goals

-Order your objectives by how critical they are and how important they need to be completed.
+Order your objectives by how critical they are and how important they are to be completed.
 Practically speaking, paying high-interest debts requires immediate focus on saving money for leisure activities.

 3. Break Goals Into Smaller Steps